 Health care providers often make treatment decisions by balancing the risks and benefits of a medication.
 There are several antidepressants that can be used during pregnancy and lactation, but with some risks of side effects.
-However, the risk of medication use must to weighed against the risk of ongoing, untreated depression for both mother and child, and the risks associated with not breastfeeding.
-(Alternatives treatments for depression are described in an article entitled, Non-Drug Treatments for Depression in Pregnant and Breastfeeding Women.)
-Below is a brief summary of research regarding how medication transfers to infants during pregnancy and lactation, and its impact on infants.
+However, the risk of medication use must be weighed against the risk of ongoing, untreated depression for both mother and child, and the risks associated with not breastfeeding.
+(See Non-Drug Treatments for Depression) Below is a brief summary of research regarding how medication transfers to infants during pregnancy and lactation, and its impact on infants.

 Transfer of Medications to the Infant in Pregnant and Breastfeeding Women

 Medications mothers take are transferred to their infants differently depending on whether mothers take them while pregnant or while breastfeeding.
 This is a summary of a much-larger literature on selective serotonin reuptake inhibitors (SSRIs) use in pregnancy and postpartum.
 But it provides a starting place for understanding what we know about medication use in pregnant and postpartum women.